HumanEngineering/mobileChallengeGraph/readme.md

 The email should contain:
 - A brief demo video or a set of screenshots showcasing the app's functionality.
 - Brief text description.
-- Make sure to highlight anything particularly interesting or cool in your solution!
+- Make sure to highlight particularly interesting features in your solution!
 - The entire project itself in a zip file
 - Please **don't** include the following folders in the zip file to keep it's size down:
     - node_modules/